The Clear Edge

 The Executive Summary

-Who this is for: Service founders and operators at $40K–$60K/month working 55–61 hour weeks, juggling 10–25 clients, and feeling “maxed out” because every new dollar currently demands another hour.
+• Who this is for: Service founders and operators at $40K–$60K/month working 55–61 hour weeks with 10–25 clients who feel maxed out because every new dollar still costs another hour.

-The Revenue Multiplier Problem: Linear, add-more-hours thinking traps you at $47K–$58K, wastes 15–25 low-leverage hours weekly on proposals, custom delivery, and reactive selling, and quietly leaves $150K–$200K+ in annual upside on the table.
+• The revenue multiplier problem: Linear, add-more-hours thinking traps you at $47K–$55K, burns 15–25 low-yield hours weekly on proposals, custom delivery, and reactive selling, and quietly leaves $150K–$200K+ in annual upside unused.

-What you’ll learn: A punchy Revenue Multiplier roadmap that shifts you from addition to multiplication by redesigning delivery around leverage, turning one-off work into reusable assets, and making past effort keep generating leads and revenue.
+• What you’ll learn: A focused Revenue Multiplier roadmap that shifts you from addition to multiplication by redesigning delivery, turning one-off work into reusable assets, and making past effort keep generating leads and revenue.

 Written by Nour Boustani for $40K–$60K/month founders who want $70K–$85K income from the same hours without burning out, stalling at $47K plateaus, or rebuilding everything from scratch for every client.